Sir Isaac Coffin, 1st Baronet: Family and later life

 Coffin started a family during his retirement, marrying Elizabeth Browne Greenly at Titley on 3 April 1811.
 Elizabeth was the heiress of William Greenly, and Isaac briefly changed his surname to Coffin-Greenly on 11 February 1811, but reverted to Coffin on 13 March 1813.
 He was advanced to full admiral on 4 June 1814 and entered politics, being elected as Member of Parliament for Ilchester in 1818, and holding the seat until 1826.
 Greville recorded the result of one Parliamentary debate soon after his election:

 The Opposition were very angry with Sir I.Coffin, who, with the candour of a novice, had made himself informed of the facts of the petition, and finding they were against his friends, said so in the House.

 Coffin was created a Knight Grand Cross of the Royal Guelphic Order in 1832.
 He was a personal friend of Lord Nelson, at whose 1805 funeral he was a pallbearer.
 He was also a friend of the Duke of Clarence (later William IV), and during the 1832 reform crisis was placed on the King's private list of those to be made peers.
 However, several Government ministers opposed his appointment on the grounds of his close association with his American relatives, and his name was dropped from the list.
 Coffin was a noted patron of charities, and a few weeks before his death donated a hundred pounds to the Royal Naval Charity, with the note that he did so 'fearful I might suddenly slip my wind, and in the hurry of my departure forget to order ... £100 to be set aside'.
 Elizabeth Coffin died on 27 January 1839, with Admiral Sir Isaac Coffin dying six months later on 23 July 1839, at the age of 80.
 He was buried at Cheltenham, Gloucestershire.
 As he had no sons, the baronetcy became extinct upon his death.

 Legacy

 Coffin Bay and Greenly Island in South Australia were named in honor of Sir Isaac Coffin by the British explorer Matthew Flinders in 1802.

 The Coffin School on Nantucket, established with funds provided by Sir Isaac Coffin, was established in 1827.
 Known as the Admiral Sir Isaac Coffin Lancasterian School, this educational institution was funded by Coffin for the purpose of "promoting decency, good order and morality, and for giving a good English education to youth".
 The school educated Nantucketers throughout the 19th century.
 The imposing Greek Revival building in which it was housed after 1854 (and which prominently bears Sir Isaac's name) functioned for a variety of educational purposes throughout the twentieth century and is now used to provide services to Nantucket youth.

+Coffins were not named for him.
+The word coffin, first attested in English in 1380, derives from the Old French cofin, from Latin cophinus, the latinisation of Greek κόφινος (kophinos), all meaning basket.
+The earliest attested form of the word is the Mycenaean Greek ko-pi-na, written in Linear B syllabic script.
+The modern French form, couffin, means cradle.